PabloMK7/ENLBufferPwn/README.md

 Keep in mind that this PoC does not implement any kind of packet drop detection, as communications between consoles are done using UDP.
 To obtain the best results, packet drop handling should be implemented in the PoC code or the consoles should be placed in the same network to reduce the chances of packets dropping.

 A possible fix of the vulnerable `NetworkBuffer` class is [also provided](Mario_Kart_7_PoC/Includes/MK7NetworkBuffer.hpp).

-### Technical details

-All the details explained in the section [ENLBufferPwn in Mario Kart 7 (3DS)](#enlbufferpwn-in-mario-kart-7-3ds) apply to Mario Kart 8 as well.
-The only notable difference is the implementation of the `NetworkBuffer` class, which has a few extra attributes.
-However, none of the differences affect how the vulnerability works.

-This repository contains a PoC that exploits this vulnerability to perform the following operations:

-- Send a ROP payload that is stored in the remote console stack.
-Part of the payload is used to overwrite the return address of the function, making the game execute it immediately.
-The PoC only implements sending payloads of 0x9C bytes.

-**NOTE:** The PoC requires an old version of NintendoClients that implements PIA communications

 ## Credits
 While this vulnerability was discovered by multiple users independently, many of them decided to keep the vulnerability information private.
 However, the folowing people are responsible for safely disclosing the vulnerability to Nintendo: